JTCyberTech/Cybersecurity-Home-Labs/Study Guides /CompTIA/Network+/Section 1.1.md

 - Layer 3 looks at the incoming packets' IP addresses and make sure it's going to the right place.
 - Strip away: the Source and Destination IP Address.

+Dion
+- Forward Traffic (Routing) with logical address.
+With (IPv4 or IPv6).
+- Logical Addressing: IP is most common.
+- How should data be forwarded or routed?
+3 ways
+  - Packet Switching: Known as "Routing", Data is divided into packets and forwarded based on IP Address.
+  - Circuit Switching: Dedicated communication link is established between two devices.
+(Same path every time during the session)
+  - Message Switching: Data is divided into messages, similar to packet switching but these messages may be stored then forwarded.
+- Route Discovery And Selection
+  - Decide which path to take to send the message.
+  - Routers maintain a routing table to understand how to forward a packet based on destination IP address.
+  - Routing protocols helps decide how data is going to flow across the network/ how routers communication the information.
+- Connection Services
+  - Flow Control: Prevents sender from sending data faster than receiver can get it.
+  - Packet Reordering: Allow packets to be sent over multiple link and across multiple route for faster services.
+- ICMP (Internet Control Message Protocol): Used to send error messages and opertional information to an IP destination.
+  - PING and traceroute.
+- Example of Layer 3: Routers, MUltilayer Switches, IPv4 and IPv6 Protocol, Internet Control Message Protocol (ICMP)

 #

 # Layer 4 - Transport Layer